-Authentication is the process of determining whether someone or something is, in fact, who or what it is declared to be.
+Authentication is the process of determining whether someone or something is, in fact, who or what it declares itself to be.

 A backdoor is a means to access a computer system or encrypted data that bypasses the system's customary security mechanisms.